CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/Create-workspace-01.md

  + Signed up for Microsoft Fabric Trial
  + Created a workspace

 ### You have successfully completed the lab.
-Click on Next >> to procced with next Lab.
+Click on Next >> to proceed with next Lab.